Now welcoming guests · Check availability · hosted by our family for yours

 Welcome to All

-The truly step-free entry is on the lower level — a 9-foot slider opens straight into the game room from the parking area, with a portable threshold mat on hand so guests using a wheelchair or scooter can roll right in.
-There's also a front-entry ramp to the main floor, though it ends with a small step (about 3 inches) at the threshold.
-A guest scooter is available on request — just ask when you inquire if someone in your group would like easier access to the property and grounds.
+The truly step-free way in is the lower-level slider — a 9-foot door opens straight into the game room from the parking area, with a portable threshold mat on hand.
+The front-entry ramp to the main floor ends in a small step (about 3 inches) at the threshold.

 The Property

-Hand-cut cedar siding, sealed in a custom maize finish you won't find on any other house on the mountain.
-Cathedral ceilings in tongue-and-groove pine.
-Dark stained timber beams.
-Floor-to-ceiling gable windows framing the forest.
+Cathedral ceilings and dark timber beams overhead.
+Floor-to-ceiling gable windows that frame the forest.
 A black soaking clawfoot tub on a bed of river stone.
-Two stacked-stone gas fireplaces.
 A private primary suite that takes up the entire upper floor.

 A place to rest with family, with friends, or with the person you love — hosted by our family, one stay at a time.